La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Drying time

-Drying time varies depending on outside temperature.
-For example, at -10 °C (15 °F), the heater runs more than at +5 °C (42 °F), providing more warm and dry air to speed up drying.
-Once the equipment is dry, humidity quickly returns to a normal level, avoiding any damp feeling during the night.
+Drying time varies depending on the outside temperature.
+For example, at -10 °C (15 °F), the heater runs more than at +5 °C (42 °F), providing more warm, dry air to speed up drying.
+Once the gear is dry, the humidity level quickly returns to normal, preventing any damp feeling during the night.

 Drying ski boots

-Drying ski boots can be a real challenge... but with the Webasto, it becomes simple!
-Warm air directed directly into the boots allows drying in about 2 hours (alternating between pairs).
+Drying ski boots can be a real challenge… but with the Webasto, it becomes simple!
+Warm air directed straight into the boots allows them to dry in about 2 hours (alternating between each pair).

 Drying ski boots